amandaghassaei/canvas-capture/README.md

 ....
 stopRecording();

-// Or you can call `takeXXXSnapshot` to take a single snapshot,
+// Or you can call `takeXXXSnapshot` to take a single snapshot.
-// no need to call `recordFrame` or `stopRecord`. takePNGSnapshot({ name: 'myPng' }); // Options are optional. takeJPEGSnapshot()
+// No need to call `recordFrame` or `stopRecord` for these methods. takePNGSnapshot({ name: 'myPng' }); // Options are optional. takeJPEGSnapshot()